Swim with cuttlefish large

 These intelligent creatures are expert colour-changers and masters of camouflage, and can change shape and texture to look like rocks, sand or seaweed – a spectacular sight to see.

-Giant cuttlefish can be found anywhere between the southern coastal waters of Australia to the east-coast of Queensland, and on the west-coast up to Ningaloo Reef in Western Australia.
+Giant cuttlefish can be found all along Australia's Great Southern Reef within the temperate waters from the the east-coast of Queensland, and on the west-coast up to Ningaloo Reef in Western Australia.

-So if you’re heading to Whyalla or Spencer Gulf, pack your wetsuit and snorkel gear and get a glimpse of these majestic creatures.
+So if you’re heading to Whyalla or Spencer Gulf, head to the Cuttlefish Coast to get a glimpse of these majestic creatures.

-Why do giant Australian cuttlefish migrate to South Australia?
+Why do giant Australian cuttlefish aggregate near Whyalla?

 SA’s waters are the only place in the world where the cuttlefish congregate annually en mass and with such great predictability.
 Their sole purpose?
-Spawning!
-Their underwater light shows, cunning games and dramatic colour displays are all to lure a mate for breeding.
+Breeding!
+Their underwater light shows, cunning games and dramatic colour displays are all to lure a mate (or mates!) for breeding.

 The waters around Point Lowly and Stony Point in the Upper Spencer Gulf Marine Park have rocky seabeds, which provide the perfect environment for females to lay and delicately attach their eggs.